 The Mental Health Services Oversight and Accountability Commission (Commission) has adopted regulatory requirements for counties to report detailed demographic information on who is served by California's mental health system and whether they have difficulties getting the care they need.
 This information includes age, gender, race and ethnicity, sexual orientation, language used, veteran status, disabilities and other details.
-(See the Required Demographic Data chart at right.)
+(See the Required Demographic Data chart on the following page.)